 Obviously, accidents and mishaps can also happen to anyone driving in Malaysia.
 Should your car break down on the highway, do not fear.
 There are emergency phones located along the road every two kilometers.

 The intense traffic congestions were met with the introduction of the Light Rail System (LRT).
 This was an effort to minimize the absolute need for driving in Malaysia’s large urban centers such as Kuala Lumpur.
 The LRT takes you to your destination swiftly, cheaply, and without much harm to the environment.

 There are three types of licenses available in Malaysia.
-If you get a driver’s license for the first time in your life, you need to go to driving school and apply for a Learner’s Driving License (LDL).
-Once you have passed the exam successfully you will receive a Probationary Driving License (PDL), which after two years of no offenses can be updated to a Competent Driving License (CDL).
+If you are getting a driver’s license for the first time in your life, you need to go to driving school and apply for a Learner’s Driving License (LDL).
+Once you have passed the exam successfully you receive a Probationary Driving License (PDL), which after two years of no offenses can be updated to a Competent Driving License (CDL).
 Foreigners driving in Malaysia receive the CDL when they exchange the driver’s license from their home country for a Malaysian one after taking the required written test.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.